zenpai6996/Fillum-Android/README.md

 - **Spotlight Section**: Discover information about upcoming directors, actors, and other key contributors in the film industry.

  ## Upcoming Features
-- [ ] Implementing the "See All" button.
+- [x] Implementing the "See All" button.
-- [ ] Implementing a drawer feature on the home screen for better app navigation.
+- [x] Implementing a drawer feature on the home screen for better app navigation.
-- [ ] Adding API integration for TV series as well.
+- [x] Adding API integration for TV series as well.
 - [ ] Adding your favourite actor or movie to a separate page to keep track .
+- [ ] Add user login

 <p align="right">
   <a href="#overview"><img src="https://img.shields.io/badge/Back%20to%20Top-%E2%86%91-blue" alt="Back to Top"></a>